CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #

-The below Part A contains some observations on the relevance and usability of SALI LMSS for our AALE Challenge.
+The below Part A contains some observations on the relevance and usability of SALI LMSS for our AALE Challenge, and associated possible Computational Law & AALE work topics.

 Parts B to E are a reproduction of SALI LMSS draft features as of June 2019, and other working and demonstration materials, including tables, chats and sample coding.
 For sake of ease of use, we wanted to edit with some emphasis the content extracted from SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.